Privacy Policy

 • Date of birth

-• Identification numbers such as social security number, tax identification number, ID card number or matriculation number
+• Identification numbers such as social security number, tax identification number, ID card number or student ID number

 According to the European Court of Justice (ECJ), your IP address also counts as personal data.
-IT experts can use your IP address to determine at least the approximate location of your device and subsequently you as the connection owner.
+IT experts can use your IP address to determine at least the approximate location of your device and, subsequently, you as the subscriber.
 Therefore, storing an IP address also requires a legal basis in the sense of the GDPR.
-There are also so-called “special categories” of personal data that are particularly worthy of protection.
+There are also so-called “special categories” of personal data that are also particularly worthy of protection.
 These include:

 • racial and ethnic origin